gandrys/yocto-tools/README.md

 ## 3.3 Run Virtual Environment
+- After following command user will appear in docker environment, where we can run bitbake(**/opt/$USER/works/**)
-- In case that we want to use docker:
+- In case that we want to use docker or build virtual disk from someone else :
 >`$ yocto `

-- In case that we do not want to use docker, then just run:
+- In case that we do not want to use docker, and host system have all dependencies then user can only mount virtual disk:
+- If user build yocto environment out of docker, Yocto toolchain will be created for host's env, therefore this is not suggested approach, unless given user knows yocto/oe/toolchain well !
 >`$ ymount `